 It is never easy having to face a breakup, no matter how your relationship with the person was.
-The emotional pain and breakup depression caused due to the ending of the relationship could last for days, weeks and even months.
+The emotional pain caused due to the ending of the relationship could last for days, weeks, and even months.
 Regardless of the reasons that lead to the breakup, the emotions you might experience can be overwhelming and extremely difficult to cope with.

-With proper counselling and support, one can work through these emotions and make peace with the situation.
+With proper counseling and support, one can work through these emotions and make peace with the situation.
 This makes getting over a breakup easier.

 What Emotions Can Breakups Trigger?

 Breakups can be excruciating.
 Some of the emotions and situations that you may find yourself in after the end of your relationship are:

 - Trauma: It’s important not to underestimate the impact that breakups and separation can have on our lives.
 Following a breakup, people experience trauma along with other negative physical reactions, such as sleep issues, loss of appetite, persistent headaches, sweating, and stomach upsets.
 Several emotional reactions to the trauma may also occur in the form of mood swings, panic, hyper-alertness, isolation and detachment from others, etc.

 - Grief: When the relationship ends, you lose the person and one of the responses to it is grief.
 The future now looks different than what you may have planned, and this can instill a deep sense of loss within you.
 This can further add to the pain.
 Sometimes, people know that the relationship had to end at some point because it was abusive or negative in some way.
 They know that breaking up is the right thing to do, and that would make them feel happier, but the grief for what is lost is still there.